aDJi2003/aDJi2003/README.md

 🔭 I like automating things and building data pipelines 🌱 Currently pursuing Machine Learning
-💡 Strong interest in Big Data, Cloud Computing, and DevOps 🌟 Main languages: Python, Scala, Javascript
+💡 Strong interest in Big Data, Cloud Computing, and DevOps 🌟 Main languages: Python, Java, Scala, Javascript
 📜 Advocate for Open Source, Innovation, and Automation 💬 Talk to me about Data, Memes, and Anime
 🎵 Love lofi, jazz, and soft music